 Thus, the Toyota RAV4 owners will pay less for fuel and taxes than the owners of the Skoda Kodiaq.

 The RAV4 and Kodiaq are not full-fledged off-road SUVs.
 Shallow snow, a dirt road in a suburb – these are quite surmountable difficulties, but no more.
-The RAV4 has front-wheel drive variants, while the Kodiaq, given its size and weight, comes only with all-wheel drive.
+The RAV4 has front-wheel-drive variants, while the Kodiaq, given its size and weight, comes only with an all-wheel drive.

 In terms of safety, both models won the highest 5 Stars from Euro NCAP.
 However, the Japanese SUV is potentially safer.

 In the “Protection of the driver and adult passengers” category, the RAV4 gets 93%, the Kodiaq – 92%.
 They are rated 87% and 77%, respectively for child protection.

 The Japanese SUV protects pedestrians better (85% against 71%), its safety systems are also better: 77% against 54%.